 Key features: 100+ search filters, Chrome extension, CRM integrations (Salesforce, HubSpot, Pipedrive), intent data (Ultimate only), API access.

-Pricing: Essentials $399/year (1,200 lookups), Pro $899/year (3,600 lookups), Ultimate $2,099/year (10,000 lookups).
-Annual billing only - no monthly option.
+Pricing: RocketReach requires annual commitment: Essentials $399/year (1,200 lookups), Pro $899/year (3,600 lookups), Ultimate $2,099/year (10,000 lookups).
+No monthly option exists.

 5. ContactOut - Good for LinkedIn Recruiter Integration